Summer Bucket List: 50 Things To Do in NYC for an Epic Summer with Kids

 17. See Shakespeare

-The Public Theater is back at Central Park's Delacorte with Richard III and As You Like It, while Classical Theater of Harlem mounts its take on Twelfth Night at Marcus Garvey Park in Harlem.
+The Public Theater is back at Central Park's Delacorte with Hamlet, while the Classical Theater of Harlem mounts an original sequel to Twelfth Night, Malvolio in Marcus Garvey Park.

 RELATED: Best Jersey Shore Beaches for Families: Sandy Hook to Cape May